 I just purchased a small, neglected 1920's-era shake shingle "cottage-esque" house.
 The shake is painted a dark grey; the eaves, windows and the enclosed front porch are painted white.
 There are dark green accents here and there.
 The roof is a pastel green shingle, and the foundation is tan.

 The roof has seen better days.
 I would like to replace the old 3-tab green shingle with architectural shingles.
 I hate the green roof, especially with the grey shake.
 I think the grey of the house limits the colors I can choose for roof color, so I'm considering giving the whole house an exterior makeover.

 I'm having trouble visualizing my makeover.
 I could really use some suggestions.
 The house is small, so I think going lighter with the exterior paint will make it seem bigger.
 The porch is also quite prominent.
 I don't want the house to stick out like a sore thumb, but I keep coming back to ho hum safe colors like taupe.
 Looking for a middle ground.

 - Do you have any suggestions for exterior paint and trim colors.
 Once I decide on the shake color, the roof color will be easier to decide.

 - Am I correct that a lighter color will make the house appear larger?
 I recently saw a barnyard red shake cottage with dark trim that was lovely, but it might be a bit too overwhelming for my home.

-Jackie Craven, Architecture Guide, says:One of the joys with a small house is you can go bold with your colors if you'd like.
+Jackie Craven, About.com Architecture, says:One of the joys with a small house is you can go bold with your colors if you'd like.
 And, although lighter colors can make a house look larger, dark colors can be quite striking, especially if combined with white trim and a brightly painted door.
 Here are a few interesting color combinations: